alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Becuase we abstract away our auth provider implementation using the `RemoteAuthProvider` protocol, in a single line we can change auth providers to anything remote provider we've written an implementation for:
+Becuase we abstract away our auth provider implementation using the `RemoteAuthProvider` protocol, a single line is all we need to swap out auth providers.

-Thereafter, you can just call `Auth.manager.signIn` and reap the benefits of Remote, Cache and Runtime synchronization.

 If the day comes to switch to a new authentication provider, it ought to take hours or days rather than weeks to implement.

+After calling `Auth.configure`, the client can simply call `Auth.manager.signIn(_:_:_:)` and reap the benefits of Remote, Cache and Runtime authentication synchronization.

+<h2>Check out the Full EZClientAuth Implementation</h2>

-Now that we've implemented sign-in together, the behaviors for sign-out and checking if the client is already authenticated is a breeze.
+Now that we've implemented sign-in together, the behaviors for sign-out and checking if the client is already authenticated should be a breeze.
 You can see the complete implementation of EZClientAuth in the [EZClientAuth example app](https://github.com/alo9507/EZClientAuth).

 Thanks for reading!
 Please roast me in the comments!